-The culture of “White town” of Pondicherry or the French quarter as it is also known popularly is very different from the main Pondicherry city.
+The culture of the French colony in Pondicherry or the French quarter as it is also known popularly is very different from the main Pondicherry city.
 The buildings are made in the French style and roads have French names.
 Roads are clean and for a moment I felt if I am in some other country.

 Auroville, Sri Aurobindo Ashram, Promenade beach, Basilica of Sacred Heart of Jesus and French memorial are some of the best places to visit in Pondicherry.

 If you are a foodie and like to explore different cuisine then it is the place to eat authentic French food.